 How much do NFL players get for playing the conference finals?

-As the conference finals approach, NFL players will not only win glory but cash as well.
+As the conference finals approach, the NFL players will be competing to win not only glory but a bit of extra cash as well.

 Once the playoffs start, the NFL rules and conventions of the regular season end, and a new tournament commences.
 It is not uncommon to see upsets during the postseason, and there is a big reason for it, players are incentivized to play more games.
 The further a team goes without being eliminated, the more money players make.